8. Sincerity, self-support, and sowing the seed

 Do you expect us to remain small in Italy?

 I don't think so.
 We have gone through some low periods.
-Satan has hit us with some pretty hard blows and it has been difficult to regain momentum.
+Satan has hit us with some pretty hard blows, and it has been difficult for us to regain momentum.
 The shift to Italian leadership did not produce the growth spurt we missionaries had hoped for.
 But now our Italian leaders and missionaries are optimistic about the future.

 On a few occasions, Italy has managed to outdo the U.S. church in average annual percentage growth in membership.
 On the other hand, there have also been too many negative years. . . . [ continue reading ]